binawork/ktonadaje/README.md

 | Flask-Migrate | 2.5.2 | extension that supports SQLAlchemy database migrations via [Alembic](https://pypi.org/project/alembic/1.4.0/) |

 ## Setup
-### Deployed demo app
+### Mockup
-Link to deployed demo app is [here](https://sites.google.com/view/ktonadajenavbar/).
+Link to the mockup of this app, [here](https://sites.google.com/view/ktonadajenavbar/).
 ### Development on Linux Ubuntu 18+
 #### Clone project
-To run the project locally, you need to have Python 3.6+ and PostgreSQL 10.12+ installed.
+To run the project locally, you need to have Python 3.8+ and PostgreSQL 10.12+ installed.
 If you already have it, go to the next steps.

 Copy the source code to your machine:
 ```bash